-Data from Our Path Home's HMIS shows that 532 families with children were either assessed by or active in Our Path Home CONNECT because they were experiencing literal homelessness in 2020.
+Data from Our Path Home's HMIS shows that 532 families with children were either assessed, by or active in, Our Path Home CONNECT because they were experiencing homelessness in 2020.
 58% of families with children were single mothers and, of those households, 46% identified domestic violence as the primary reason for seeking assistance.
-Another 25% of families served in 2020 are two-parent families and 52% of these families identified an economic or employment reason as the primary reason they were seeking assistance.
+Another 25% of families served in 2020 are two-parent families, and 52% of these families identified an economic or employment factors as the primary reason they were seeking assistance.
 At the end of calendar year 2020, 298 families were on Our Path Home's coordinated entry queue.
-Most (80%) are not experiencing chronic homelessness and, therefore, do not qualify for Permanent Supportive Housing but do need a Rapid Re-Housing intervention.
+Most (80%) are not experiencing chronic homelessness.
+Therefore, they do not qualify for Permanent Supportive Housing, but do need a Rapid Re-Housing intervention.
 Our Path Home is also acutely aware that many families with children are in doubled-up or hotel/motel situations.
-There are limited funds available for this gap population as most fund sources require families to either be sleeping in emergency shelter or on the street to access Continuum of Care program funds or in a rental agreement to access homeless prevention funds.
-In 2020, 16 families with children and 132 adult only households were served through a Veterans Administration program.
+There are limited funds available for this gap population, as most fund sources require families to either be sleeping in emergency shelters or on the street to access Continuum of Care program funds, or in a rental agreement to access homeless prevention funds.
+In 2020, a Veterans Administration program served 132 adult-only households and 16 families with children.